Why Can’t I Tan? – Everything You Need To Know

 Bronzers

-You do not need to use self-tanner or spray tans to enjoy a bronzer, and you can buy products that contain bronzers only.
+You don’t need to use self-tanner or spray tans to enjoy a bronzer; you can purchase products that contain bronzers only.

 This is a good option if you just want a bronzed glow for a day or one night out, and do not want to risk any patches or streaks that might come with using a self-tanner.